dkmur/Stats/README.md

 ### Note

-Not all information stored in tables stats_worker and stats_area is included in Stats menu options, adapt as you see fit.
+Not all information stored in tables stats_worker and stats_area is included in Stats menu options, adapt as you see fit. <br>
+Menu option 30 contains several queries regarding device setting/information but requires https://github.com/dkmur/ATVdetails <br>